Mujir al-Din: Memorial shrine in Nablus

 There is also a shrine in Nablus dedicated to the memory of Mujir Al-Din.

 Descendants

 It is documented that members of the Jerusalemite family of Quttainah are the descendants of Mujir al-Din al-Hanbali.
 On a Palestinian genealogy website, they explain that the nickname Quttainah (meaning "dried fig") was given to al-Hanbali family some 300 years ago due to their use of dried figs to cover gold they were trading in within Palestine from road robbers.
 The Quttainah family continues to own numerous properties in and around the Old City, including waqf properties.
-Since the 1948 Palestinian exodus, some members of the family live in the Palestinian diaspora, in other Middle Eastern countries and the Persian Gulf region.
+Since the 1948 Palestinian expulsion and flight, some members of the family live in the Palestinian diaspora, in other Middle Eastern countries and the Persian Gulf region.